-If you don’t want to drive, and fancy getting around New Zealand by plane too, this is also easy, with a lineup of domestic airports at many locations across the two islands making almost every part of the country accessible.
+If you don’t want to drive, and fancy getting around New Zealand by plane too, this is also easy, with domestic airports at many locations across the two islands making almost every part of the country accessible.
 Naturally Air New Zealand is the primary local carrier, while Air Chathams provides scheduled flights from Auckland, Wellington and Christchurch to the Chatham Islands, and Stewart Island Flights services Stewart Island from Invercargill on the South Island.
 Here’s a great tip when flying to, and around, New Zealand.
 If you’re flying with Air New Zealand or Jetstar domestically, your ticket will not include baggage, or inflight services such as food; these are extra.
-Also, the aircraft used by Air Chathams and Steward Island Flights are super small and can get booked up quickly; they also have strict restrictions in relation to weight and bag dimensions for both check-in and carry-on luggage.
+Also, the aircraft used by Air Chathams and Steward Island Flights are super small and can get booked quickly; they also have strict restrictions in relation to weight and bag dimensions for both check-in and carry-on luggage.
 Don’t guess, check with the carrier in question!